-Students are prohibited from making threats of violence.
-Students whose verbal or written comments, including electronic messages, pictures or posts on social media, that threaten serious bodily harm to another student, him/herself, a member of the faculty or staff, or the destruction of property or whose behavior otherwise demonstrates they may pose a threat to the safety of the school, may be subject to disciplinary action including but not limited to:
+The disciplinary consequences for a student whose verbal or written comments, including email messages, that threaten serious bodily harm to another student or member of the faculty or staff or destruction of property may include, but not be limited to:

-- a.
-Immediate suspension or expulsion from the school, at the school's discretion - b.
-Treatment or consultation by a psychologist or psychiatrist at the parents' expense and/or by the school counselor, both of whom may be asked to submit a written evaluation; and/or - c.
-If allowed to return to school, the child may be placed on probation with an indication that, should a similar threat occur, the child will be expelled from school;
+- 1. Immediate suspension from the school - 2.
+Treatment or consultation by a psychologist or psychiatrist at the parents' expense and/or by the school counselor, both of whom may be asked to submit a written evaluation.
+If it is determined that the child was serious about the threat and has the capacity to carry it out, the child may be administratively withdrawn from the school.
+If it is determined that the child did not seriously intend to do harm to others, the child may be allowed to return to the school at the discretion of the school principal. - 3.
+If allowed to return to school, the child may be placed on probation with an indication that, should a similar threat occur, the child will be administratively withdrawn from school. - 4.
+The school should inform the Office of Catholic Schools in these cases.
+The school may submit and informational report to the police.